 Megan Higle’s passion for teaching children and youth music began in 1999.
 Megan earned a Bachelor degree in Vocal Performance summa cum laude from Marygrove College (Detroit) and a Master of Music in Choral Conducting from Oakland University.

 She is presently serving First Presbyterian Church of Lansing as their Director of Music, teaches K-6 General Music at Montessori Children's House of Lansing, is the Music Director of the Dewitt Community Singers, and is the Co Founder and Artistic Director of the Lansing Children’s Choir.
+In 2020, Megan was appointed to the Mayor's Commission for Art and Culture for the city of Lansing.

 Megan is an active vocal coach and piano teacher in both Lansing, Ferndale and Detroit.
 She has served as Music Director for Project DayDream (Birmingham): shows including Seussical the